Team Germany

 Michael Sinder

 I have always been interested in animals.
 As a biology teacher, I know how important it is to bring nature closer to people, especially children.
-For me, YAQU PACHA is a valuable contribution to nature and species conservation on the ground.
-I am happy to make my contribution!
+For me, YAQU PACHA makes a valuable contribution to nature and species conservation in the local area.
+I am happy to do my bit!

 Richard Urban